 The 40-minute boat trip takes you along the Thames as far as the Boveney Lock and Weir, and there’s also a longer two-hour tour available.
 It’s a relaxing way to let the scenery float past you, with a commentary pointing out local landmarks and great views of Windsor Castle, the Brocas Meadows and Windsor’s unusual island racecourse along the way.

 Back on dry land, cross the Windsor Bridge to neighbouring Eton and call in to The George Inn, the flagship pub of the Windsor and Eton Brewery.
 The brewery was founded in 2010 and has already won over 60 awards for its beers, which are made using barley grown on the Windsor Farm.
-You can try them out along with a traditional Sunday lunch with all the trimmings.
+You can try them out along with a traditional Sunday lunch.

 Then finish off your weekend in Windsor with a walk through the pretty streets of Eton.
 The town is home to one of the world’s most famous schools – Eton College.
 This exclusive (and expensive) boys boarding school was founded in 1440 by Henry VI and it has a long list of famous ex-pupils, including Princes William and Harry and 20 British Prime Ministers.